-Below, we’ve compiled three high-quality restorative practices that you can implement in your school district.
+Below are two high-quality restorative practices that you can implement in your school district.
 Drawn from our district partners and other expert organizations, these strategies are meant to strengthen relationships and create safe, inclusive, and equitable learning spaces for students.
 They can also be adapted for virtual use.

 How to Use These Restorative Practices: